alchemyplatform/nft-api-demo-scripts/README.md

 The `getNFTs.sh` script makes a simple query to fetch the first 100 NFTs for a given wallet address.

 1. Clone this repo
-2. Run the `getNFTs.sh` script like this:
+2. Run the `getNFTs.sh` script in terminal via `./getNFTs.sh`.
+If you run into permissions issues, you may need to `chmod 755 getNFTs.sh`.

 ```
 nft-api-scripts % ./getNFT.sh